skyduy/simple-qq-bot/Readme.md

 Install the package by `pip install -r requirements.txt`.

+If you see error about "EnvironmentError: mysql_config not found", try `sudo apt-get install libmysqlclient-dev` and `pip install -r requirements` again.

 ## How to run

 - Create database and user with appropriate privilege.